Can’t Be All That Authentic.

 Shaved truffles on instant ramen, bed-side Ming dynasty sculptures, and hotpot on New York City streets — these are things that shouldn’t exist.
 SHY*BOYZCLUB is an invitation to an exploration of introverted Asian cuisine and goods.

-SHY*BOYZCLUB’s visual language is drawn from the street signage, menus, and disposable bags created by Chinatown’s communities.
-The historical necessity of Western appeal, homespun graphic design, and real estate limitations resulted in unique, bilingual ( sometimes mistranslated) signage, skewed to fit corners of narrow city blocks.
-The celebration and remix of this rich vernacular serves to do one thing — to introduce something authentically inauthentic.
+SHY*BOYZCLUB’s visual language is drawn from the vernacular of street signage, menus, and disposable bags created by Chinatown’s communities.
+The historical necessity of Western appeal, homespun graphic design, and real estate limitations resulted in unique, bilingual (sometimes mistranslated) signage, skewed to fit corners of narrow city blocks.